Prince William and Kate’s summer trip with George, Charlotte and Louis revealed

-The Cambridges returned to one of Prince William ’s childhood vacation spots this summer.
+The Cambridges returned to one of Prince William’s childhood vacation spots this summer.
 HOLA!
-USA’s sister brand HELLO! revealed on Tuesday that the Duke and Duchess of Cambridge and their children— Prince George , eight, Princess Charlotte , six, and Prince Louis , three—enjoyed a getaway to the Isles of Scilly just off the coast of Cornwall.
+USA’s sister brand HELLO! revealed on Tuesday that the Duke and Duchess of Cambridge and their children—Prince George, eight, Princess Charlotte, six, and Prince Louis, three—enjoyed a getaway to the Isles of Scilly just off the coast of Cornwall.

 The royal family of five vacationed there last year.
 During their 2020 trip, Prince William and Kate reportedly said hello to locals as they cycled across the island.
 “William and Kate were riding their bicycles, having a laugh.
 They looked so happy enjoying the weather,” an onlooker told the Mirror.